AI in Software Testing: What It Is and How to Use It

 AI Software Testing Tools

-KaneAI by LambdaTest is an AI-powered test assistant for high-speed QA teams that are looking to automate multiple aspects of testing, such as test case authoring, debugging, and management.
+LambdaTest KaneAI is a GenAI native QA Agent-as-a-Service platform which is the AI made for software testing, it is designed for high-speed QA teams seeking to automate multiple aspects of testing, including test case authoring, debugging, and management.

 Features: